misads/workflow/README.md

               - ssim
 ```

-　　The running result snapshot is shown in preceding *What Can it Do* part.
+　　The running result snapshot is shown in *What Can it Do* part.

-　　Also, a **full-version** configure template is available [here](https://github.com/misads/img_workflow/blob/master/configs/template.yml).
+　　A more comprehensive configure template is available [here](https://github.com/misads/img_workflow/blob/master/configs/template.yml).